Afghan president offers Taliban local office, but group wants Doha instead

 “By this, Ghani is trying to change the topic and harm the on-going peace efforts.”

 Taliban negotiators are due to meet U.S. peace envoy Zalmay Khalilzad for another round of talks in Qatar on Feb.
-25.
+25. The State Department said on Saturday that Khalilzad would spend the rest of the month traveling to Belgium, Germany, Turkey, Qatar, Afghanistan and Pakistan to work on Afghan peace process.

 The talks are expected to center around a ceasefire to end America’s longest war and the withdrawal of foreign troops.